aquasecurity/tracee/docs/contributing/guidelines.md

 ## Contributing to Code

-To contribute to the documentation:
+To contribute to the code:

 1. Clone the Tracee GitHub repository.
 2. Make changes to code.
-3. before committing your changes, run the following command:
+3. Before committing your changes, run the following command:
     1. Check your PR:

         ```console